Stroke—Not Just For 55+: Helping Young Adults Move Forward

 The SAYA Program at Tufts Medical Center in Boston, MA is constantly growing and seeking to help more stroke survivors.
 The program offers assistance to patients and families immediately after a stroke but is unique in its ability to offer lifelong management and support.
 Please visit www.tuftsmedicalcenter.org/saya if you are a stroke survivor, know someone one who might benefit from our program, or just want to learn more about stroke and the services Tufts MC provides.

 If you think you or someone else is having a stroke, call 9–1–1 right away.
 Do not drive to the hospital or let someone else drive you.
 Call an ambulance so that the on-site medical personnel can prepare life-saving treatment on your way to the emergency room.
-During a stroke, time is brain: every minute counts!This post is a sponsored collaboration between Tufts Medical Center and Boston magazine's advertising department.
+During a stroke, time is brain: every minute counts!This is a paid partnership between Tufts Medical Center and Boston Magazine's City/Studio